AbrahamLara/KnowMe/client/README.md

-## Client side folder
+## KnowMe React frontend server

-This is a the client side of the web app; the frontend;
+The client side of the application exists here!